 Traditionally, only growers that are close to the mill can afford mill by-product applications due the high rate that it is applied and the wet weight of the product.
 By banding mill by-products subsurface into the planting line, rates can be reduced.
 This may increase the number of growers that will be able to afford mill by-product applications.

 Disadvantages of this Practice Change:

 There still needs to be more work done on applying the product subsurface.
-There were initial issues with getting the mud and ash deep enough into the soil.
+There were initial issues with getting the mud and ash deep enough into the soil profile to minimise nutrient runoff opportunities and to get the products deeper into the root zone of the plant (especially on sodic soils).

 Will you be using this practice in the future?
-Yes, but this practice is still in a trial phase and will continue to monitor results.
+Yes, but refining the application equipment is ongoing.